Pakistan to elect new prime minister on Tuesday

 Abbasi is set to be rubber-stamped as placeholder in the parliamentary vote.
 The opposition could also field a candidate but has little chance of securing enough votes in the 342-seat house.

+The grassroots PTI has long campaigned on an anti-corruption platform and expects thousands to come out for what is dubbed a "Thanksgiving Rally".

+"It wasn't a political game play, it was the nation's battle against the corrupt mafia.
+Join Pakistan as it celebrates #YaumETashakur (Thanksgiving) today," PTI tweeted on its official handle.

-Khan himself faces graft allegations in court linked to the non-disclosure of assets and offshore companies – similar charges that brought down Sharif.
+However, Khan himself faces graft allegations in court linked to the non-disclosure of assets and offshore companies -- similar charges that brought down Sharif.

 Khan's lawyers have denied all charges and say his wealth steams from his lucrative cricketing career.